ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 #### POST

 The request body must include a unique username and a password.
 It can optionally include a name, role, email, and phone number.
+Returns a success message and the id number of the new user.

 ```javascript
 {